 If you’re looking for a once-in-a-lifetime diving experience, Komodo National Park is the place to be.
 The area in and around Komodo has been largely protected and preserved, leaving an untouched paradise — especially below the surface.

-Komodo reached great fame due to the massive dragons that roam the lands of the islands, but it’s also a premiere diving destination, given what goes on in the surrounding waters.
+Komodo reached great fame due to the massive dragons that roam the lands of the islands, but it’s also a premier diving destination, given what goes on in the surrounding waters.

 When diving in Komodo, you’re bound to feel like you’re swimming around in an aquarium.
 With such diversity in marine life and species, you’ll be able to catch glimpses of abundant plants, colorful corals, and sea creatures that aren’t found in many other parts of the world.